 Before you start your application you should read all the information about the Resident Return visa.See:Resident Return visa (subclass 155 and 157)Return Documents for Australian Citizens and Permanent Residents

 Transaction Reference Number

 A Transaction Reference Number (TRN) is a unique number assigned to each online application.
-You need to record this number because you will need this to:
+You will need this to:

 - identify your application when you communicate with us

 Start an application

 To start an online application you will need to login to your ImmiAccount.
 If you do not have an account you will prompted to create one.